 IUL Protect offers meaningful guarantees usually to age 90, but the coverage can expire if the policy is underfunded and you outlive the guaranteed period.

-If the guaranteed lifetime death benefit is what you want, you are better suited with a whole life of guaranteed universal life product.
+If the guaranteed lifetime death benefit is what you want, you are better suited with a whole life of guaranteed universal life products.

 IUL Protect does offer potential cash accumulation within the policy that can be accessed in a pinch through tax-advantaged loans or withdrawals.